IBdevI/YTD-Simplest-Youtube-Video-Downloader-Ever-For-DEVs-/README.md

 # YTD-Simplest-Youtube-Video-Downloader-Ever(For-DEVs)
 Back-end = Python File(Flask API and pytube logic), Front-end = Basic Flutter Interface

+This Project is not meant to be sent to production in this state, it is just a way to share my experience on devloping something

 ![Dependencies](assets/Dependencies.png)

 ## Start your Virtual Enviroment